Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 What is the best GPS for mountain biking?

 Once you have decided on the features and hardware you need, then you can better decide on the best GPS for mountain biking for you.
-Prices for worthy, older GPS computer models start at around $/£150, while the latest models are nearer $/£500.
+The Hammerhead Karoo 2 is an excellent option if you're looking further than the big two in the market.

 How much should I spend on a MTB GPS computer?

-As the saying goes, you get what you pay for, so spending more will get you more, whereas if you only need basic functions, you can get away with spending less.
+As the saying goes, you get what you pay for, so spending more will get you more, whereas if you only need basic functions, you can get away with spending less and we selected the Lezyne Macro as a solid budget device.

-Every computer on the market will give you data fields such as speed, distance, and time.
+Every computer on the market will give lots of data fields such as speed, distance, and time.
 Generally, the more money you spend, the more features and functions you will get.
+Prices for older GPS computer models start at around $90 / £90, while the latest models are $600 / £600 or more – the Garmin Edge 1050 and the Edge 1040 Solar are the wallet-busting options.

 Which GPS computers are best for connectivity?

-Don't worry, even at the bottom end of the spectrum, most GPS computers will support an ANT+ or Bluetooth connection to a heart-rate monitor, plus speed and cadence sensors.
+Even at the bottom end of the spectrum, most GPS computers will support an ANT+ or Bluetooth connection to a heart-rate monitor, plus speed and cadence sensors.
 However, some less-expensive units may not support power meters.
+The Wahoo range offers excellent connectivity and a superb app for easy setup too.

-More computers are beginning to work with both ANT+ and Bluetooth sensors now.
-There are still a few hold-outs sticking to one or the other, but the majority will facilitate a Bluetooth connection to your phone for on-screen notifications, firmware updates, and the like.
-Further still, some computers also connect to your home Wi-Fi network to allow for your ride to be on Strava before you’ve taken your helmet and sunglasses off.
+Most will connect to your phone for on-screen notifications, firmware updates, and the like.
+Further still, most computers also connect to your home Wi-Fi network to allow for your ride to be on Strava before you’ve taken your helmet off.

 Which computer is best for GPS and mapping?